hogrix/cv/README.md

 ## Introduction

-- experienced Sotware engineer in the telecommunications- or automotive area
+- experienced Sotware engineer in the telecommunications- and transportation (railway, automotive) area
 - based in Krefeld, Germany
 - passionate about building great software together